 Warning: Jurassic World: Fallen Kingdom spoilers ahead.

 Watch: J.A.
-Bayona explains how Jurassic World: Fallen Kingdom is really a haunted-house movie:
+Bayona explains where all the Trump jokes in Jurassic World: Fallen Kingdom came from:

 Read more from Yahoo Entertainment: